-- You may be able to agree to pay them a lump sum that is less than what you owe in exchange for stopping payments.
+- You may be able to agree to pay your debt off with a lump sum that is less than what you owe.

-- Debt settlement companies are often predatory and your credit score can end up damaged as a result of their actions.
+- Debt settlement companies are often predatory and your credit score can end up damaged due to their actions.
 Not to mention, they can charge hefty fees.

 Benefits of debt forgiveness